 The objectives panel lists every objective in the active game — each puzzle or task the team must solve.
 As players progress, objectives update, so the panel is your live map of the room.

-Each objective shows a status badge and a count of hints given.
-The two statuses you will see are:
+Each objective shows a status pill and a count of hints given.
+The statuses you will see are:

 - Bypassed — the objective was skipped without being solved.